 A typical very informal greeting is ciao (something like the Czech čau or German servus).
 In shops and older people it is better to greet more formally:

-- Speaking of toilets, a lot of places don’t have a toilet with a seat.
-Just don’t be surprised.
+• Speaking of toilets, a lot of places don’t have a toilet with a seat.

-- Keep an eye on things.
+• Keep an eye on things.
 There’s theft everywhere.
-It’s just that in Rome there’s a bit more theft.
+It’s just that there’s a bit more theft in Rome.

-- Choose proper footwear.
+• Choose sturdy shoes.
 Rome is typical of its uneven cobbled pavements.

 Map of Rome